FAQ stationary installations

 If an existing representative shall be replaced or removed instead of adding a new representative ‘Replace’ or ‘Remove’ is to be used.

-Please scroll down to the appropriate account type and select the according document.
-Here you will find all the necessary information.
+Please scroll down to your account type and then click on the corresponding link.
+Here you will find all other necessary information.

 • There are four different types of authorised representatives for EU-100 accounts